"What will happen when we think about what is right with people rather than fixating on what is wrong with them?" Dr. Donald O. Clifton

 Busteed, B. (2014, July 29).
 Why the Education Economy is the Next Big Thing for the American Workforce: How can integrating our educational system, our employers, and our job creators affect our modern economy?

 “There were different voices in my head, the voices that told me I could do anything, the voices that told me I was destined to reach my doom, and the voices that told me I was capable.
 The voice ‘I could do anything’ was by far the most damaging, in all honesty I couldn’t.
 I was a rugby player in college, and there was a position on the field that I was really good at.
 In hindsight my coach could see beyond my desire of wanting to play anywhere.
 He could see that I was a very good winger, therefore no matter where I wanted to play, my coach pointed out to me that I had to be a winger.
 He had reasons for that.
 The Self-Discovery Internship has been the coach of my life.
-Every time I get carried away by the most dominant thought in the world, the famous ‘you can do anything’ I look back to my Talent Depot profile and it tells me, yes Felix you can do anything, but you can do this thing better.
+Every time I get carried away by the most dominant thought in the world, the famous ‘you can do anything’ I look back to my Talent Depot profile and it tells me, yes Felix you can do anything, but you have the potential to do this thing the best.
 That’s why I love that I discovered Talent Depot.”

 —Felix Ikanzo, Kenya